 This Policy applies to all members of the University community (as defined below), whether they are in the University’s learning, living or work environment, on or off campus, or interacting through social or other electronic media.
 This Policy does not replace or supersede existing collective agreement provisions.

 Carleton’s Sexual Violence Policy was passed by the Carleton Board of Governors on December 1, 2016, and will now be shared with the Government of Ontario.
 The Policy can be viewed at: Sexual Violence Policy (pdf).

 After the first year of Carleton University’s Sexual Violence Policy, we have heard feedback from key stakeholders.
 While the Policy has allowed enough flexibility to support survivors, so far, while balancing the requirement for procedural fairness, there are opportunities to further clarify policy language.

 In order to do this in the most collaborative way possible, Equity Services, in partnership with the Office of the Vice-President (Students and Enrolment) (OVPSE), have set up a consultation website on the Sexual Violence Policy review process.
-We look forward to working collaboratively with the entire community in this review process and encourage the community to submit feedback which can be provided on the Sexual Violence Policy Consultation website, or by or by contacting email@example.com.
+We look forward to working collaboratively with the entire community in this review process and encourage the community to submit feedback which can be provided on the Sexual Violence Policy Consultation website, or by contacting them by email.